 - Unpaid unless otherwise specified.
 Opportunities to attend lectures and seminars of interest may be available.

-- Have hours that are variable and flexible depending, for example, on the number of hours required for academic credit.
+- Flexible, with variable hours depending, for example, on the amount of time required for academic credit.

 ANS LIBRARY PROJECTS

 Library and information school students will benefit mostly from the opportunity to work with the Library’s Koha ILS (Integrated Library System), including the cataloging of materials in the MARC format following AACR2 and RDA standards.

 Interns and volunteers may also work on other ongoing and short-term projects, possibly with the opportunity to work with rare books dating back to the 16th century and materials in the ANS Archives, as well as assist with the day-to-day operation of the Library.